Brick Count (Wall) Calculator

 Practical Tips

-- Always measure window and door openings carefully in square feet—multiply width × height for each opening and add them together.
-Underestimating openings will inflate your brick count and lead to excessive waste and wasted budget.
+• Always measure window and door openings carefully in square feet by multiplying width times height for each opening and adding them together.
+Underestimating openings inflates your brick count and wastes budget, while overestimating means you may run short of bricks at the edges around openings where custom cuts are needed.

-- Account for partial bricks around windows, doors, and corners—most projects need more bricks than the simple area calculation suggests because corners and openings require custom-cut bricks that generate additional waste.
+• Account for partial bricks around windows, doors, and corners because most projects need more bricks than the simple area calculation suggests.
+Corners and openings require custom-cut bricks that generate waste pieces too small to reuse, and rowlock sills under windows use bricks laid on their sides which changes the coverage rate for those courses.

-- Double-check your brick type selection because the face area differences are significant: modular bricks use about 6.5 per square foot, queen bricks about 6 per square foot, and king bricks about 5.8 per square foot—choosing the wrong type throws off your entire estimate.
+• Double-check your brick type selection because the face area differences are significant and choosing the wrong type throws off your entire estimate.
+Modular bricks use about 6.5 per square foot, queen bricks about 6 per square foot, and king bricks about 5.8 per square foot, so a 500 square foot wall could require anywhere from 2,900 to 3,250 bricks depending on your selection.

 Frequently Asked Questions